Heart and Blood Conditions

 Double Inlet Left Ventricle Treatment Options

-The exact procedures and timing depend on your child's condition, including how severe it is and whether they have other heart defects, too.
+The exact procedures and timing of surgery depend on your child’s condition and any other heart defects.

 - Angiotensin-converting enzyme (ACE) inhibitors, which lower blood pressure